 The library’s print collection contains over 73,000 volumes featuring over 63,000 unique titles.
 Notable collection strengths include: American History, World History, and Military History.

 To search for print books, please search our online catalog.

 There are a variety of electronic resources available, both academic support tools and research databases.

 Subscriptions have been selected and acquired based on their relevance to the information and research needs of the cadets, as well as the curricular needs of the faculty.
 For off-campus access to our electronic resources, please click here, and log-in with your VFMAC credentials.

 Donations to the Library

-Because the librarians maintain a “Wish List” for future acquisition, we always welcome the opportunity to discuss the library’s specific needs and interests with potential donors.
+The cadets, students, faculty, and staff have benefited greatly from the support of friends who have donated to our library facilities, collections, and programs.
+Our librarians maintain a “Wish List” for future acquisition; we always welcome the opportunity to discuss the library’s specific needs and interests with potential donors.

 When donations in kind are made, the titles are evaluated to determine their relevance to the informational and educational needs of the students and faculty in relation to the curriculum and the personal reading interests of the cadets.
-Please contact the Director if you wish to donate collections of books or other media to the library.
+Please contact the Director if you wish to donate collections of books to the library.